-Anger at Democrats for inaction over abortion laws: ‘Not a fundraising point’
+Video of protester ouraged at post-Roe Democratic fundraising goes viral

 ‘They have had multiple opportunities to codify Roe into law over the past 20, 30, 40, 50 years and they haven’t done it’

+A video of a protester outraged at the Democrats for fundraising off of the Supreme Court striking down Roe v Wade has gone viral after she said “my rights shouldn’t be a fundraising point”.

-Angry protesters disappointed over the US Supreme Court’s ruling striking down Roe v Wade have also turned their ire on Democrats and attacked the party for being quick to call for donations after the ruling while not taking steps for decades to codify Roe provisions into law.
+Protesters disappointed over the US Supreme Court’s ruling have also turned their ire on Democratic Party, blasting them for being quick to call for donations after the decision while not taking steps for decades to codify Roe provisions into law.

 Thousands have taken to the streets since Friday to protest the ruling and have openly expressed their anger at the Democratic party and its leadership.

-One woman protester, whose identity could not be verified immediately, told MSNBC that her rights as a woman “should not be a fundraising point for the Democrats” and attacked Joe Biden’s campaign messaging.
+One protester, Zoe Warren, told MSNBC that her rights as a woman “should not be a fundraising point for the Democrats” and attacked Joe Biden’s campaign messaging.

-She claimed to have received a text message stating it was her “responsibility to then rush $15 to the Democratic national party”.
+The Rise Up 4 Abortion Rights activist claimed to have received a text message stating it was her “responsibility to then rush $15 to the Democratic national party”.

 “And I thought that was absolutely outrageous because my rights should not be a fundraising point for them or a campaigning point,” she told the interviewer.